Boy in a shiny grey suit *

 Or clay in the hands of a malevolent potter,

-*Front row, seated, second on the right
+*Front row, seated, second on the left

 https://robertmcbrydeauthor.com/